Heidi Klum Reveals Jaw-Dropping Body Paint Costumes In Cheeky Halloween Horror Flick With Her Husband And Kids

 Heidi is known for her elaborate Halloween costumes, and she did not disappoint in the short flick.
 She escaped the terrifying self-made monsters by camouflaging herself with body paint.

 For her first look, Heidi blended into a wood-paneled wall while her upper body transformed into a bulletin board with sticky notes on it.
-Later in the film, her paint-covered bod blended into the marble pattern of a bedspread.
+Later in the film, her paint-covered figure blended into the marble pattern of a bedspread.

 Heidi shared her family’s movie to Instagram, where she noted that while this Halloween will be different for everyone, it shouldn’t stop people from finding creative ways to celebrate the spooky holiday at home.